josemarti/CarND-Semantic-Segmentation/README.md

 ## Conclusion

+Despite the small dataset used the result are quite impressive.
 Course lessons are complete and they accomplish the educational purpose of understanding the algorithms.
 However, once you try to translate this knowledge in to a piece of code things turn out to be a bit more difficult.
 The good thing is that the Quizzes and the Udacity walkthrough are very helpful (and key) to successfully accomplish this project.